Helen Taylor, Chair

 Mark Millar, Non-Executive Director

-Mark served as a Non-Executive Director at Royal Papworth NHS Trust for seven years.
-He is currently the elected President of the Association of Chartered Certified Accountants.
+Mark has a long and distinguished career in the NHS as a Chief Executive and Director of Resources, having held a number of roles.
+Mark served as a non-executive director at Royal Papworth NHS Trust for seven years.
+He was previously elected President of the Association of Chartered Certified Accountants.

 Richard Spencer is a former BT employee and has held positions there as Director of Culture and Policy and Director of Corporate Social Responsibility, as well as nearly 10 years as their Head of Strategy and Partnerships.